kacperus/cf-metrics/README.md

 ### Building the project
 1. edit the pom.xml of cf-code-coverage module
 2. set the "cfusion.version" property to a proper value (e.g. 11)
-3. set the "cfusion.jar.location" property (must point to a cfusion.jar location of your local Cold Fusion distribution)
+3. set the "cfusion.jar.location" property (must point to a cfusion.jar location of your local ColdFusion distribution)
 4. set the "java.version" and specify Java version to use for compilation (e.g. 7)
 5. build the maven project `mvn clean package`